In the Mix (TV series): Format and themes

-In the Mix is a series that airs on PBS kids for, by and with teenagers, young adults 14–21, and preschoolers too.
-Each half-hour single-theme episode typically includes several segments devoted to a serious issue facing youth, including school violence, mental illness, drugs, employment training, and interpersonal relationships.
+In the Mix is a series that aired on PBS Kids for teenagers and young adults aged 14–21.
+Each half-hour single theme episode typically includes several segments devoted to a serious issues facing youth, including school violence, mental illness, drugs, employment training, and interpersonal relationships.
 In addition, the programs are often co-hosted by celebrities.

-All of the hosts and reporters featured on In the Mix are teens or young adults; several have gone on to careers in the fields of entertainment or journalism, including Jason Biggs, Kevin Jordan, Alimi Ballard, Nathan Marshall, and Eden Regal.
+All the hosts and reporters featured on In the Mix are teens or young adults; several have gone on to careers in the fields of entertainment or journalism, including Jason Biggs, Kevin Jordan, Alimi Ballard, Nathan Marshall, Janine Acquafredda and Eden Regal.

-Current status
+Syndication

-As of Spring 2016, In the Mix continues to be shown on select PBS stations, usually in educational blocks, and in Canada.
-The current catalog consists of 65 half-hour single-theme programs.
-All programs are available for purchase as DVDs, most with discussion guides and some with Spanish subtitles as an option.
-The programs are used in middle school through college, including teacher/counselor training.
+As of Spring 2016, "In the Mix" continues to air on select PBS stations, primarily in educational blocks, and is also broadcast to Canada.
+The current catalogue comprises 65 half-hour single theme programmes.
+All programmes are available for purchase as DVDs, with most including discussion guides and some offering Spanish subtitles as an option.
+These programmes are utilised in middle school through college settings, including for teacher and counsellor training.